 that format is publicly available for anyone to use it.
 This increases

 compatibility and reduces reliance on any specific vendor or product.

-Most artists important data consists mainly of images and 3d files.
+For most artists the important data consists mainly of images and 3d files.
 To save

-space rely on PNG, TIFF or JPG for bitmap image formats.
+space rely on PNG, TIFF or JPG bitmap image formats.
 Vector images and 3d files

 can be compressed individually if needed.
-A basic backup software that simply copies
+A basic incremental backup software

 It's best to make two sets of the backup data and store each at different location.

-Setting up a proper backup strategy may initially require a significant
+Setting up a proper backup procedure may initially require a significant

 amount of time and cost money.
 There is a lot to research and consider.